Battle of Claremore Mound: The Cherokee-led attack

 The Cherokee knew that Osage men left their villages lightly guarded during the Strawberry Moon to go on a long-distance hunt for bison.
 Therefore, this would be the most opportune time to attack.

 The Cherokee were enraged by the treatment they had endured at the hands of the Osage, which helped offset the greater numbers of the Osage had.
-The Cherokee had another advantage as they had acquired more modern weapons - rifles - and were well-experienced in their use.
-Which finally gave them a match able force against the Osage tribe who had acquired guns in the 1600s from their trading with the French and all Warriors were well acquainted with.
+The Cherokee had another advantage, as they had acquired more modern weapons—rifles—and were well-experienced in their use.
+This finally gave them a match in force against the Osage tribe, who had acquired guns in the 1600s from their trading with the French and with which all warriors were well acquainted.

-Some 500 Cherokee, along with a number of Choctaw, Chickasaw and whites, convened at a place on the Arkansas River.
-(The modern city of Russellville, Arkansas developed here.)
+Some 500 Cherokee, along with a number of Choctaw, Chickasaw, and Whites, convened at a place on the Arkansas River.
+(The modern city of Russellville, Arkansas, developed here.)
 They traveled upriver into Indian Territory and went overland to the Osage villages.
-After luring a representative of the Southern Osage away from the village, the invading party attacked, killing thirty-eight Osage and taking one hundred and four captives.
+After luring a representative of the Southern Osage away from the village, the invading party attacked, killing 38 Osage and taking 104 captives.
 According to Eaton, Chief Clermont was present at the time of the attack and was killed during the fighting.
 He was later buried on Claremore Mound.
 Another source indicates that Pasuga was attacked first, and that the inhabitants of Pasona had been alerted by the sounds and smells of smoke when the marauders burned the village.
 The Pasugans hid in a cave previously discovered and prepared as a hideout by Black Dog, who had gone on the buffalo hunt.
 Thus, they survived the raid on their village and could care for the few survivors from Pasuga.